 Parents/guardians are discouraged from planning a scheduled family trip while the school is in session.
 Parents/guardians, who MUST take the student(s) out of school, MUST notify the office in writing.
 The permission form must be submitted at least two weeks prior to the first day of the proposed ABSENCE.
+The forms are available in the school office or on our website.
 Parents/guardians are reminded of the state and diocesan regulations governing ABSENCE.
 Since this an extraordinary situation, parents/guardians are reminded that the teachers involved are not responsible for giving work in advance or makeup work to these students.
 During the testing weeks (ITBS, Cognitive, exams, etc.), approval will be given for emergency reasons only.